cysouw/diathesis/text/c02_case.md

 \ex.
  \a.
 Ich nenne dich [Lukas].
  \b.
 Ich nenne dich [einen Egoisten].
  \c.
-"Die Juden!" rief Franz ungeduldig, "was nennst du Juden?
-(DWDS: Bahr, Hermann: Die Rotte Korahs.
-Berlin 1919)
+Was nennst du dein eigen?

 The name in such naming constructions cannot be passivised \Next[a,b], which also indicates that these accusative arguments have a special status in the grammar of the German language.